 There are five types of postdoc title codes which determine how you are paid.
 The same standard for compensation applies to all title codes; however, it is important to know what kind of postdoc you are, as this may affect your retirement benefits and how you pay your taxes.
 Note that a postdoc may be appointed under more than one title code, since there may be more than one source of funding for an appointment.

-Review the UC postdoc salary scale and the UAW Contract to understand how postdocs are compensated.
+Review the UC postdoc exempt and non-exempt salary scales and the UAW Contract to understand how postdocs are compensated.
 Please note that while salary increments are based on the steps of the NIH/NSRA scale, the bottom of the UC postdoc salary scale (level 0) is the same as level 2 on the NIH scale.
 "Experience level" means a postdoc's previous experience as a postdoc, including postdoctoral appointments at UC and/or other institutions.

 Annual pay increases for all postdocs are mandatory.
 Postdocs who are already paid higher than scale, must still get at least a 2% increase each year.
 For complete information on the required increases, please refer to the article on compensation in the union contract.

 - Funding Opportunities

 Explore ways to fund your postdoc training.
 While not exhaustive, the VSPA Postdoc Funding Page provides resources to get you started.

 The University observes 13 administrative holidays per year, which are listed in the academic calendar.
 If you are scheduled to work on an administrative holiday, work with your supervisor to arrange an alternate day off.